mohammadaffaneh/mohammadaffaneh/README.md

 ##  About Me

-> **Data Scientist** specializing in enterprise-grade Data & AI products incl. backend systems and user-faceing applications
+> **Data Scientist** specializing in enterprise-grade Data & AI products incl. backend systems and user-facing applications

 ###  What I Do Best
 - **Agentic Backend Architecture**: FastAPI endpoints serving multi-agent systems for production frontend clients with streaming capabilities and state management